Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 12.07.2018

 In 1783, the Sunni Al-Khalifa family took power in Bahrain.
 In order to secure these holdings, it entered into a series of treaties with the UK during the 19th century that made Bahrain a British protectorate.
 The archipelago attained its independence in 1971.
-A steady decline in oil production and reserves since 1970 prompted Bahrain to take steps to diversify its economy, in the process developing successful petroleum processing and refining, aluminum production, and hospitality and retail sectors, and also to become a leading regional banking center, especially with respect to Islamic finance.
-Bahrain's small size and central location among Gulf countries require it to play a delicate balancing act in foreign affairs among its larger neighbors.
+A steady decline in oil production and reserves since 1970 prompted Bahrain to take steps to diversify its economy, in the process developing petroleum processing and refining, aluminum production, and hospitality and retail sectors.
+It has also endeavored to become a leading regional banking center, especially with respect to Islamic finance.
+Bahrain's small size, central location among Gulf countries, economic dependence on Saudi Arabia, and proximity to Iran require it to play a delicate balancing act in foreign affairs among its larger neighbors.

 Source: The CIA World Factbook - Bahrain